ninjaasmoke-deloitte/MajorAssignment/README.md

 # MajorAssignment

-This repo is a part of my MAjor Assignment for week 1 in the IE track of HAshedin University
+This repo is a part of my Major Assignment for week 1 in the IE track of Hashedin University